 The CP160 comes with a dual focal spot x-ray tube – one spot for irradiation and a smaller spot that’s suitable for imaging.
 A 2 RPM electrically operated turntable helps ensure uniform dosing.
 Controls are user friendly, allowing operation by persons with no previous x-ray training.
 Additional technical information pertaining to UNC Charlotte’s Faxitron CP160 may be found at Faxitron's website

 The Vivarium is equipped with four (4) stationary LabRepCo BSC-II biosafety cabinets, as well as four (4) mobile Allentown Caging Equipment animal transfer stations.

 IsoTech/SurgiVet Isoflurane Vaporizers (8) are serviced annually in-house via a certified vaporizer service provider.

 UNC Charlotte’s eight (8) SurgiVet isoflurane vaporizers are serviced annually by means of a vaporizer “exchange” in which they are replaced with units certified by the manufacturer.

 Three Allentown Caging Equipment Model PNC75JU140SP ventilated mouse racks are in use in the Vivarium.
 Test data provided by the manufacturer show typical cage air exchange rates of 58 to 60 changes per hour, airflows of 0.20 cubic feet per minute and a nominal air velocity (in the cage) of 69 linear feet per minute.
 These racks are configured to draw supply air from the animal room, and exhaust directly to the Vivarium’s exhaust air intakes.
 No recycling of air takes place.

 Antibody Production, Rodent Breeding, ADME, Acute and Subacute Toxicology Experience

-Veterinarian, ACLAM Diplomate, 19 years experience
+Veterinarian, ACLAM Diplomate, over 20 years experience